 2. On Select the migration type page: select Change compute resource only which means only to migrate the virtual machines to another host or cluster and do not change the storage.
 Then click Next.

 3. On Select a compute resource page: see all available hosts on the box, and select a target host that you want to migrate to, then verify the compatibility.
 Click Next.

 4. On Select networks page: select a new destination network for the virtual machine migration.
 You can keep the VM network as default, and click Next.

 5. On Select vMotion priority page: select Schedule vMotion with high priority.
 Click Next.

-If you are looking for a solution to migrate virtual machine to another host in Hyper-V, please refer to this article: Move-VM.
+If you are finding the solution to migrate a VM to another host in Hyper-V, please refer to this article: Move-VM.

 vSphere replication offers an efficient way to replicate VM to another host.
 But when you only want to copy or move few virtual machines, or have a higher tolerance for downtime, then you may try other methods stated in this article for VM migration, such as clone, export & import, or the effective VM backup software AOMEI Cyber Backup.

 In addition to vSphere Replication, some users may want to know more about VM Failover system based on their different virtual environments, which offers a high-available VM strategy.